 I gather the manuals for every piece of mechanical and electrical equipment on board.
 I search for recommended service and maintenance schedules and fill my note pad with work to be done, and parts to be purchased.
 I get my maintenance log and check for anything I may have missed.
 Then, I get the tasks completed.

-I spend a lot of time in the engine room where I tend to replace impellers, V belts, filters, zincs, etc., even if it means early retirement for some parts.
-I prefer to do that work at home than out on Johnstone Strait with a northerly working against the ebb.
+I spend a lot of time in the engine room where I tend to replace impellers, V-belts, filters, zincs, etc., even if it means early retirement for some parts.
+I prefer to do that work at home rather than out on Johnstone Strait with a northerly working against the ebb.

 If this is not your thing, call your favorite marine technician and hope that work can be scheduled before summer.
-I talked with a boat electrician the other afternoon—he wasn’t very busy—and he was able to laugh as he remembered the customer who announced he was going cruising in two weeks and asked him to install a complete suite of navigation and stereo gear “right now!”
+I talked with a boat electrician once—he wasn’t very busy—and he was able to laugh as he remembered the customer who announced he was going cruising in two weeks and asked him to install a complete suite of navigation and stereo gear “right now!”

 If you replace all the stuff that can break or just quit, you should have no problems cruising.
 But, just in case, check the parts locker for filters, impellers, V-belts, lube oil, engine coolant and spare alternators, starters, fuses and domestic water system pumps.
 Do you have the parts and pieces needed to repair a marine toilet?
 Better yet, do you know how?
 (I met a couple a few years ago who lacked a simple toilet part.
 They spent three days in a marina, alongside the dock restrooms, waiting for it to be delivered.)